zephyrproject-rtos/zephyr/boards/nxp/mimxrt595_evk/doc/index.rst

 Fusion F1 DSP Core
 ==================

-You can build a Zephyr application for the RT500 DSP core using nxp_adsp_rt595 board.
+You can build a Zephyr application for the RT500 DSP core by targeting the F1 SOC.
 Xtensa toolchain supporting RT500 DSP core is included in Zephyr SDK.
 To build the hello_world sample for the RT500 DSP core:

 .. code-block:: shell

-   $ west build -b nxp_adsp_rt595 samples/hello_world
+   $ west build -b mimxrt595_evk/mimxrt595s/f1 samples/hello_world

 For detailed instructions on how to debug DSP firmware, please refer to this document: `Getting Started with Xplorer for EVK-MIMXRT595`_